Heburn History, Family Crest & Coats of Arms

 The surname Heburn was first found in Northumberland at Hebburn, a township, in the parish of Chillingham, union of Glendale.
 "There are some remains of an ancient castle, built, and long occupied, by a family which took its name from the village."
 Now part of the Tyne and Wear county, Hebburn dates back to about 1104-08 when it was first listed as Heabyrn.
 Literally the place name means "high burial place or tumulus," from the Old English words "heah" + "byrgen."
 One of the first records of the name was Thomas de Heburn who was listed in the Assize Rolls of Northumberland in 1279.

-Important Dates for the Heburn family
+Early History of the Heburn family

 This web page shows only a small excerpt of our Heburn research.
 Another 137 words (10 lines of text) covering the years 1279, 1329, 1550, 1660, 1563 and 1612 are included under the topic Early Heburn History in all our PDF Extended History products and printed products wherever possible.